BDC Hamburger Icon

 Laws governing social media contests and sweepstakes

-Social media games can help increase buzz around your brand or product launch, generate sales leads and increase sales.
+Social media games can help heighten buzz around your brand or product launch, generate sales leads and increase sales.
 However, business owners and marketing managers must familiarize themselves with the rules and regulations surrounding them.

 1. Ensure you don’t run an illegal lottery.